daniilbug/EnglishDictionary/README.md

 # EnglishDictionary
-A simple Android / Wear OS app to search for definitions of some english word
+A simple Android / Wear OS app built with Jetpack Compose to search for definitions of some English words.

 <img src="media/logo.png" width="200">